 An ordinary resolution to approve the remuneration report is put to shareholders at each AGM, and shareholders have the opportunity to express their views and raise any queries in respect of remuneration policy at this meeting.
 To date, no shareholders have commented in respect of remuneration policy.

-In accordance with recent changes to the Companies Act 2006, the Company is required to seek shareholder approval of its remuneration policy.
-Consequently an ordinary resolution for the approval of the remuneration policy as set out above and in the future policy table below will be put to members at the forthcoming AGM.
-It is the intention of the Board that the policy on remuneration will continue to apply for the next three financial years to 31 December 2016.
+At the AGM held on 24 March 2014 an ordinary resolution for the approval of the remuneration policy, as set out above and in the future policy table below, was approved by 99.1% of proxy votes, 0.4% were against and 0.5% of votes were withheld.
+It is the intention of the Board that the policy on remuneration will continue to apply for the next two financial years to 31 December 2016.